 Georgia

-However, on September 8, 2008, on the opening day of the Olympic Games in Beijing, violating the agreements within the CIS, Georgian troops treacherously attacked South Ossetia and the checkpoints of the Russian troops stationed there.
-The capture of villages and the capital of South Ossetia, the city of Tskhinval, began.
+However, on September 8, 2008, the opening day Olympic Games in Beijing, violating agreements within the CIS, Georgian troops treacherously attacked South Ossetia and checkpoints Russian troops who were there.
+The capture of villages and the capital of South Ossetia, the city of Tskhinvali, began.

 Slide 14

-Then Russia brought its troops into the territory of South Ossetia to force Georgia to peace, and then recognized the independence of Abkhazia and South Ossetia.
-The Council of Foreign Ministers of the CIS adopted a decision on Georgia's withdrawal from the Commonwealth.
+Then Russia sent its troops into the territory of South Ossetia to force Georgia to peace, and then recognized the independence of Abkhazia and South Ossetia.
+The Council of Foreign Ministers of the CIS decided on Georgia's withdrawal from the Commonwealth.
 Mikheil Saakashvili, President of Georgia since 2004.
-With his coming to power, the situation with South Ossetia began to worsen.
+Since his coming to power, the situation with South Ossetia began to worsen.
 This led to bloody clashes.
-On April 9, 2009, another protest took place, during which opposition members demanded that Saakashvili resign, and after his refusal, they announced his civil disobedience.
+On April 9, 2009, another protest took place, during which opposition members demanded that Saakashvili resign, and after his refusal they announced his civil disobedience.

 CIS goals

-The CIS is based on the equality of all its members, therefore, - all the states of the Commonwealth are independent and independent.
+The CIS is based on the equality of all its members, therefore, all states of the Commonwealth are independent and independent.
 The Commonwealth itself is not a separate state.

 Commonwealth of Independent States